BasioMeusPuga/Lector/README.md

 1. There is a `SAMPLE.ts` file in `resources/translations`.
 Open it in `Qt Linguist`.
 2. Pick the language you wish to translate to.
 3. Translate relevant strings.
-4. Resist the urge to include profanity.
+4. Try to resist the urge to include profanity.
 5. Save the file as `Lector_<language>` and send it to me, preferably as a pull request.

+Oh, please keep the translations short.
+There's only so much space for UI elements.

 ## Screenshots